SujayHub/productGradleApp/README.md

 # productGradleApp
-This is the repo to submit assignmnet of udemy for learning gradle
+This is the repo to submit assignment of udemy for learning gradle